netux/BeatSaber-BeatmapPlayCount-Quest/README.md

 ### TODO

-- Use Lapiz (Zenject) instead of patches where possible.
 - Make percentage to increment song's count configurable
 - Use a ▶ image as an icon for the level detail label.